iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week8_mapbox/W8_mapbox2.md

   justify-content: space-between;
 }
 ```
+- This creates a label element and inside it, we're going to add an [input element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) that uses HTML's built-in input type `checkbox`.
+(There a lot of different types of built-in inputs!)
+- We have also named these labels `check-container` (it's a `class` and not an `id` because there are multiple elements under the same name)
 - Here, we are going to give the `check-container` class some attributes - I won't go into too much detail here - so that each element with `check-container` class is getting a row and the content is justified.

 Now your text box should look like this:
   <p align='center'>